Multiplayer Federated Learning: Reaching Equilibrium with Less Communication: Numerical Experiments

 where $J_{i1}(x^i)$ represents the cost penalizing the distance of agent $i$ from the anchor point $x^i_\mathrm{anc} \in \reals^d$, and $J_{i2}(x^i; x^{-i})$ is the cost associated with the relative displacement between the robots' positions.
 The control problem finds an equilibrium of the $n$-player game, which is the concatenation of all robots' position vectors, ensuring that each robot stays close to $x^i_\mathrm{anc}$ while maintaining designated displacement from other robots.

 We implement \abbvname with synchronization intervals $\tau \in \{ 1, 2, 4, 5, 8, 20 \}$ and the theoretical step-size $\gamma = \frac{1}{\ell \tau + L_{\max}(\tau -1) \sqrt{\kappa}}$. \Cref{subfig:robot-accuracy} shows that with larger values of $\tau$, \abbvname achieves better accuracy (in terms of distance to $\vx_\star$) within a given number of communication rounds.
-This highlights the potential benefit of using local update steps in solving real-data problems formulated as multiplayer games. \Cref{subfig:robot-local-losses} displays how the local objective values $f_i$ are reduced by \abbvname, in the case $\tau=5$.
+This highlights the potential benefit of using local update steps in solving real-world problems formulated as multiplayer games.